shen-sat/test_merge_queues/README.md

-# Merge Queue Testing Repository
+# Merge Queue Testing Repository by Shen

 This repository is designed to test GitHub merge queues with configurable test duration and failure modes.